jameshfisher/jameshfisher.com/_posts/2019-10-10-a-cycling-holiday-in-thailand.md

 ---
-title: "A cycling holiday in Thailand"
+title: A cycling holiday in Thailand
-tags: ["holiday"]
+tags:
+  - holiday
 draft: true
 ---